drsm79/oscal-view/docs/terms.md

   "additionalProperties": false
 }
 ```
-- **Availability Impact Level**: The expected level of impact resulting from the disruption of access to or use of information or the information system.
+- <a id='ssp-availability_impact_level'>**Availability Impact Level**</a>: The expected level of impact resulting from the disruption of access to or use of information or the information system.
 ```json
 {
   "title": "Availability Impact Level",